Rapporter/rapport/_includes/templates-autogenerated.md

 ------------ --------- ------------ ----------------

-/tmp/Rtmp9oLnbm/file652855b7.png
+/tmp/Rtmp9oLnbm/file7d9acea1.png

 {% endhighlight %}
 </li>
 	<li id="export-correlations"><div>
-<h5>Exports of example</h5><em>pandoc</em> and the other backends provide a great number of formats to export your templates.<br>We have generated the following types for demonstartion purposes based on the following command:
+<h5>Exports of example</h5><em>pandoc</em> and the other backends provide a great number of formats to export your templates.<br>We have generated the following types for demonstartion purposes based on the example command(s):
 {% highlight text %}

 rapport('correlations', data=ius2009, vars=c('age', 'it.edu', 'it.leisure'))